xarray-contrib/datatree/docs/source/hierarchical-data.rst

     Functions passed to :py:func:`map_over_subtree` cannot alter nodes in-place.
     Instead they must return new `xarray.Dataset` objects.

+RMS voltage

-For example, we can alter the ages of the entire Simpson family at once
+For example, we could have altered the ages of the entire Simpson family at once using a custom function instead:

 .. ipython:: python